top of page

 "Parasite and Everything Everywhere All At Once have undoubtedly broken down barriers, but these are not sufficient to dismantle the structural underrepresentation of Asian filmmakers and performers."

-In a report by Professor Stacy L. Smith and the Annenberg Inclusion Initiative which examined the 1,700 top-grossing films from 2007 to 2023, the proportion of Asian characters increased from 3% in 2007 to 18% in 2023.
+In a report by Smith, as cited by the Annenberg Inclusion Initiative, showed that around 18% increase in the proportion of Asian characters have been observed in the top 1,700 top-grossing films from 2007 to 2023.
 During the same period, the proportion of White characters decreased from 78% in 2007 to 62% in 2022.
 Although Asian nominations have dominated Oscars awards in recent years, the total percentage of Asian Oscar winners has been approximately 2% to 4% since the first Oscars season.
 This proved that even though a shift for more Asian representatives both onscreen and offscreen has been observed, inequality still exists and Asian representatives continue to be less than others looking at the full historical picture.

 As such, Western film producers still rule most of the world’s cinema industry.
 Although earlier films displayed at the Oscars have somewhat improved the influence of Asian figures, their presence still reflects significant disadvantages compared to the West.
 This raises critical challenges for Asian performers standing firm and striving to achieve new heights in the global film industry.

 The success of Parasite and Everything Everywhere All At Once has indeed created new global attitudes towards Asian films, proving that narratives with particular cultural contexts can achieve box office triumphs.
-They have resisted Western stereotyping, increased representation, and paved the way for future generations of Asian film actors and directors.
-With this development, however, Asian films remain underrepresented in cinema and Western dominance continues to provide smaller arenas for these films in the global stage.
+These films have not just only increased representation, but it has paved the way for future generations of Asian film actors and directors aiming to enter the global scene.
+However, Asian films still remain underrepresented in cinema and Western dominance today continues to provide smaller arenas for these films on the global stage.

 This article represents the views of contributors to STEAR's online digital publication, and not those of STEAR, which takes no institutional positions.